Automating Calibration Reminder Emails for Lab Equipment

 status TEXT NOT NULL,

-audit_hash TEXT UNIQUE NOT NULL,
+audit_hash TEXT NOT NULL,

 timestamp DATETIME DEFAULT CURRENT_TIMESTAMP,

-UNIQUE(asset_id, cycle_date, recipient_hash)
+UNIQUE(asset_id, cycle_date, recipient_hash) -- idempotency key

 );